Safeguarding Guidance for local Green Party Chairs

 The following guidance has been developed to help you, as a local Green Party Chair, to help maintain safe boundaries for children, young people and vulnerable adults involved in your local Party, and to report any concerns about their welfare that you are made aware of.

 The national Party is here to support you at all times with this.
 You can call the national safeguarding team (firstname.lastname@example.org or through 020 3691 9391) to ask for advice.
 The national safeguarding team will also provide safeguarding training opportunities and guidance for Chairs, including training at Green Party Conferences.

-You can read more about Safeguarding, the definitions we use for children, young people and vulnerable adults, and our full Safeguarding Policy here.
+You can read more about Safeguarding, the definitions we use for children, young people and at risk adults, and our full Safeguarding Policy here.

 Maintaining safe boundaries

-As local Party Chair you can help maintain safe boundaries for all children, young people and vulnerable adults involved in your local Party by following the below guidance.
+As local Party Chair you can help maintain safe boundaries for all children, young people and at risk adults involved in your local Party by following the below guidance.

 - A member under the age of 18 should only interact with the local Party after a parental consent form from their parents/guardians has been received.
 A new form should be completed every 12 months, until the member has reached the age of 18.
 See form here.

 - Should Party interactions require a member under the age of 18 to spend a night away from home on Green Party business (e.g Party Conference), a special parental/guardian form should be received before this can happen, confirming that the parent/guardian are happy with the proposed accommodation arrangements and outlining the arrangements under which the member aged under 18 is being accommodated, including emergency contacts.
 See form here.

 - Where possible, try to ensure that any contact between your local Party members (including yourself) and a child (someone under the age of 14) between Green Party events should be though official Green Party email channels or relayed through a parent/guardian.
 Direct contact from any members with a child through personal email addresses, mobile phone numbers and social media should be discouraged.